-Why Is It Called a Brazilian Buttock Lift?
+Why Is It Called a Brazilian Butt Lift?

 No one can agree completely on the answer to this interesting question, but there are a couple of possibilities.
 For some people, shapely buttocks are synonymous with the women of Brazil, so to them, the procedure has been named for its goal: the ideal shape as seen in many women of Brazilian or South American heritage.

 Others dispute this as the origin of the name and instead believe the procedure was named “Brazilian” because credit for inventing it goes to Dr. Ivo Pitanguy, possibly Brazil’s most famous plastic surgeon.
 He first started publishing information on this lift back in the 1960s.

 Wherever the name comes from, though, this way of improving the shape and contour of the buttocks has exploded in popularity since about 2010.
 The Brazilian butt lift, or BBL, is a wonderful way to essentially “kill two birds with one stone” by removing unwanted fat from one region and using it to reshape the buttocks.